The Philippines is host to this year’s weeklong APEC’s summit.

 Enhancing the Regional Economic Integration Agenda

 The members of APEC:

 Founded in 1989, APEC’s original member economies are: Australia, Brunei Darussalam, Canada, Indonesia, Japan, South Korea, Malaysia, New Zealand, Philippines, Singapore, Thailand, United States.
-By 1991, Republic of China (Taiwan), Hong Kong and People’s Republic of China became members of APEC mid 1991.
+By 1991, the Republic of China (Taiwan), Hong Kong and People’s Republic of China became members of APEC mid-1991.
 Mexico joined in 1993 followed by Papua New Guinea in 1994.

 10 years after foundation, Chile, Peru, Russian Federation and Vietnam completed the 21 member economies.
 India has also requested to be part of the APEC but was only invited as an observer in 2011.
 One of the many reasons India was not given membership was because it does not border the Pacific Ocean unlike all current members do.